MicrosoftDocs/win32/desktop-src/menurc/wm-nextmenu.md

 ---
 title: WM\_NEXTMENU message
-description: Sent to an application when the right or left arrow key is used to switch between the menu bar and the system menu. ms.assetid: '3fa50fd3-47a6-4dae-9ceb-2abb6626e0a6'
+description: Sent to an application when the right or left arrow key is used to switch between the menu bar and the system menu. ms.assetid: 3fa50fd3-47a6-4dae-9ceb-2abb6626e0a6
+keywords:
-keywords: ["WM_NEXTMENU message Menus and Other Resources"]
+- WM_NEXTMENU message Menus and Other Resources
 topic_type:
 - apiref
 api_name: